yohan-pg/git_flashback/README.md

 # Figure 2: `flashback` rewires imports so that modules and unpickled objects load from the past
 ```

-Regardless of your code changes and your package structure, `model` will behave *exactly as when saved*.
+Regardless of your code changes (your package structure), `model` will behave *exactly as when saved*.

 > Timestamps like *20220519T150016* are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) *basic format* timestamps, which are used instead of the *extended format* like 2022-05-19T15:00:16.264685 because git does not support semicolons in tags.